 Introductory transformational geometry for teachers of mathematics will be covered.
 The transformations are over the 2-Dim and 3-Dim extended Euclidean Spaces.
 The transformations will be classified and factored by their invariants.
-The computer software Mathematica TM , or similar software, will be used to do the linear algebra.
+The computer software, MathematicaTM or similar software, will be used to do the linear algebra.
 Applications will be made to computer graphics.
-(Not regularly offered)
+(Offered spring term)